tbidne/pacer/documentation/faq.md

 }
 ```

-In this case, we will take all runs that satisfy **all** of the following criteria:
+In this case, we will take all activities that satisfy **all** of the following criteria:

 - Has label `official_race`.
 - Has `distance >= 25 km`.